-Tay your bills on time and in full.
-Paying on time is the quickest and easiest way to improve and maintain good credit score.
+Pay your bills on time and in full.
+Paying on time is the quickest and easiest way to establish and maintain a good credit score.

-Focus on Paning off Debt.
-Paying off a bill is a great way to get an easy boost on your credit.
+Focus on Paying off Debt.
+Paying off a bill is a great way to get an easy boost to your credit.

-DON'T USE ALL the credit available to you.
+Don't use all the credit available to you.
+Lenders compare the amount of debt you carry against the amount of credit available to you.
 It's important to keep your debt level low.

-Limit New Credit.
-Opening new credit cards and lines of credit can look bad to a lender.
-Only apply for new credit when you really need it.
+Limit new credit.
+Opening new credit cards and lines of credit can hurt your credit score.
+Apply for new credit only when you really need it.

-DONAL YOUR CARDS.
+DONAL YOUR.
+CARDS.
 Another factor of good credit is how long you've been using credit successfully.
 If you cancel a credit card that you've had for a long time, your report may list you as a newer credit user, which can lower your credit score.
 Pay off your cards and keep your accounts open.